 Gonorrhoea is treated by doctors via a short course of antibiotic medication.
 This is typically very proficient at tackling the infection, and often clears all signs of it in a matter of days.

 The first line treatment in the UK for gonorrhoea comprises of two antibiotics.
 One is given as an injection, and the other as a tablet.
 This injection will need to be given by a trained health professional however, which means that you can’t buy it and inject the treatment yourself.

-The treatment we offer consists of Azithromycin and Suprax, two oral antibiotics; although this method is not as effective at treating Gonorrhoea, so this is only recommended for use in cases where the injection is unsuitable or a patient is needle-phobic.
+Another form of treatment consists of Azithromycin and Suprax, two oral antibiotics; although this method is not as effective at treating Gonorrhoea, so this is only recommended for use in cases where the injection is unsuitable or a patient is needle-phobic.

 It is important to finish the course of medication prescribed for you, and to get tested again once you have completed treatment, to ensure that the infection has passed.
 Obviously, you should refrain from engaging in sex during this time.